matiszach/sudoku-solver/README.md

 ## Limitations

-Because, the initial recursion is very slow the starting state needs at least about 16 filled tiles to prevent recursion from going too deep into search.
+Because the initial recursion is very slow the starting state needs at least about 16 filled tiles to prevent recursion from going too deep into search.

 # Usage

-To use the program you need to compile it first using c++ 17 or higher.
+To use the program you need to compile it first using C++ 17 or higher.
 ```
 g++ -std=c++17 -o sudokusolver sudokusolver.cpp
 ```